Tabioka/sim/README.md

 A: Ensure your `.env` file is correctly set up and all dependencies are installed.

 **Q: Commands aren't working!**
-A: Check if the bot has the correct permissions in the server.
+A: Ensure the bot is registered with slash commands in your Discord server.

 **Q: Music isn't playing!**
 A: Make sure FFmpeg is installed and the bot has access to a voice channel.

+**Q: How do I deploy this bot on a server?**
+A: Use Docker for a streamlined setup or deploy via PM2 for process management.

 ---